 - Athlete subsidy and financial support scheme: Financial support to assist Academy athletes and their families defray the cost of participating in Academy programs via sponsorship from Clubs NSW North West and the NIAS.
 Cash support was also provided for NIAS athletes at State and National level.

 - Coach Development: Subsidies to program staff to increase their skills and attend relevant courses.

 - Administration Structure

 The Academy covers the whole of the North West of NSW from Tenterfield in the North, Ebor to the East, Coonabarabran in the West and Quirindi to the South.
 The Academy's administration base office is in Tamworth.
-An 8 member volunteer Board oversees the running of the Academy with the day to day operations undertaken by an Executive Officer and an sports program officer.
+An 8 member volunteer Board oversees the running of the Academy with the day to day operations undertaken by an Executive Officer, a sports program officer and a Marketing and Communications manager.
 Athletes and other key stakeholders are the focus of continuously improving practices, ensuring the most up to date and professional support is continually provided to the athletes and sports programs.

 - Marketing and Promotion

 The Academy is a community based Organisation that relies on the support of the region to continue to offer increased opportunities to talented young sports people.
 Sponsor recognition, community servicing, fundraising events, media and PR relations are integrated to ensure a consistent and professional image for the Northern Inland Academy of Sport.

 - Current Programs